 Process of Reverse Osmosis

-Now that the process of osmosis is understood, the question – What is Reverse Osmosis? can be answered in a simple and clear manner.
-As discussed above, Osmotic pressure is the minimum pressure which must be applied to stop the flow of the solvent through the semipermeable membrane.
+Now that the process of osmosis is understood, the question – What is Reverse Osmosis?
+Can be answered in a simple and clear manner.
+As discussed above, Osmotic pressure is the minimum pressure that must be applied to stop the flow of the solvent through the semipermeable membrane.

 An illustration of the process of reverse osmosis is shown below.
 Note that the pressure applied on the solution side must be higher than the osmotic pressure for the reverse osmosis process to proceed.

 It can be observed from the illustration given above that the process of reverse osmosis and osmosis are entirely dependent on whether the pressure applied is greater than the osmotic pressure.